 Presenteeism has mostly negative effects, including:

-Preventing presenteeism requires a multi-faceted approach.
-Here are some of the ways in which small businesses can start to understand presenteeism and work towards reducing its prevalence.
+There’s no magic button to prevent presenteeism.
+It’s a complex situation with a range of drivers.
+Here are some of the ways in which small businesses can start to understand presenteeism and work towards reducing it.

 Different personalities have different work ethics.
-Some employees will view taking time off sick as under-performance, and that will make them more susceptible to presenteeism.
+Some employees, especially those who are very ambitious and in more junior roles may see taking time off sick as under-performance, and that will make them more susceptible to presenteeism.

 Over 7,000 businesses trust Breathe to manage their 200,000 employees.

 Get started.
 It’s easy peasy!

 Already a user?
 Login